 How a modified blood test could help us predict pregnancy complications before they happen

-Pregnancy is a transformative experience for mothers – and many of those life-altering changes begin on a molecular level.
+Pregnancy is a transformative experience – and many of those life-altering changes begin on a molecular level.

 A new UCLA study is harnessing the power of those tiny transformations in a way that could help more accurately predict pregnancy complications, such as gestational diabetes and preeclampsia, before symptoms arise.